acl16/HelpDesk/README.md

 ---
 ## How to Use HelpDesk 🛠️
-1. Sign Up and Log In
+# 1. Sign Up and Log In

 New users: Register by providing your name, email, and password.

 Existing users: Log in with your credentials.

-2. Choose Your Role
-User: Submit tickets and track your issues.

-Agent: Manage and respond to tickets assigned to you.

-Admin: Oversee all tickets, users, agents, and system settings.

-3. Submitting a Support Ticket
+# 2. Submitting a Support Ticket
 Click "New Ticket".
 Fill in the details: Category, Priority (Low, Medium, High), Description.

 Attach files if needed.

 Submit — your ticket will appear under "My Tickets".

-4. Tracking Your Ticket
+# 3. Tracking Your Ticket
 View the ticket status: Open, Pending, Resolved.

 Communicate with agents via ticket comments.

 Check the ticket timeline for updates.

-5. Agents: Managing Tickets
+# 4. Admin: Managing Tickets
 View tickets assigned to you.

 Add comments, change status, escalate, or reassign if needed.

 Close tickets once resolved and send closure notification.

-6. Notifications
+# 5. Notifications
 Get in-app or email notifications for updates, new comments, or ticket status changes.

-7. Analytics Dashboard
+# 6. Analytics Dashboard
 Track metrics like number of tickets, resolution times, SLA breaches, and customer satisfaction.

-8. After Ticket Closure
+# 7. After Ticket Closure
 Users receive a satisfaction survey to rate the service.

 ## Features
 - User registration and login system
 - Role-based access (Admin, Agent, User)